-Dapagliflozin is a highly potent (K_i: 0.55 nM), selective and reversible inhibitor of sodium glucose co transporter 2 (SGLT2).
+Dapagliflozin is a highly potent (Ki: 0.55 nM), selective and reversible inhibitor of SGLT2.

 Inhibition of SGLT2 by dapagliflozin reduces reabsorption of glucose from the glomerular filtrate in the proximal renal tubule with a concomitant reduction in sodium reabsorption leading to urinary excretion of glucose and osmotic diuresis.
-Dapagliflozin therefore increases the delivery of sodium to the distal tubule which increases tubuloglomerular feedback and reduce intraglomerular pressure.
+Dapagliflozin therefore increases the delivery of sodium to the distal tubule which increases tubuloglomerular feedback and reduces intraglomerular pressure.
 This combined with osmotic diuresis leads to a reduction in volume overload, reduced blood pressure, and lower preload and afterload, which may have beneficial effects on cardiac remodelling and diastolic function, and preserve renal function.
-The cardiac and renal benefits of dapagliflozin are not solely dependent on the blood glucose-lowering effect and not limited to patients with diabetes as demonstrated in the DAPA-HF, DELIVER and DAPA-CKD studies.
+The cardiac and renal benefits of dapagliflozin go beyond the blood glucose-lowering effect and are not limited to patients with diabetes as demonstrated in the DAPA-HF, DELIVER and DAPA-CKD studies.
 Other effects include an increase in haematocrit and reduction in body weight.

 Dapagliflozin improves both fasting and post-prandial plasma glucose levels by reducing renal glucose reabsorption leading to urinary glucose excretion.
 This glucose excretion (glucuretic effect) is observed after the first dose, is continuous over the 24-hour dosing interval and is sustained for the duration of treatment.
 The amount of glucose removed by the kidney through this mechanism is dependent upon the blood glucose concentration and GFR.
-Thus, in subjects with normal blood glucose, dapagliflozin has a low propensity to cause hypoglycaemia.
+Thus, in subjects with normal blood glucose and/or low GFR, dapagliflozin has a low propensity to cause hypoglycaemia, as the amount of filtrated glucose is small and can be reabsorbed by SGLT1 and unblocked SGLT2 transporters.
 Dapagliflozin does not impair normal endogenous glucose production in response to hypoglycaemia.
 Dapagliflozin acts independently of insulin secretion and insulin action.
 Improvement in homeostasis model assessment for beta cell function (HOMA beta-cell) has been observed in clinical studies with dapagliflozin.